- Faculty & Staff

 Fredonia offers these geosciences programs: B.S.
 Geology, B.S.
 Geochemistry, B.S.
 Earth Sciences Adolescence Education, B.A.
 Earth Science, and a minor in Geographic Information Systems (GIS).

-Geologists are employed in a variety of settings, including environmental sciences, petroleum and base-metal exploration, civil engineering, information science, urban planning, and other areas.
+Geologists are employed in a variety of settings, including environmental sciences, petroleum and base-metal exploration, civil engineering, information science, urban and regional planning, and other areas.
 Opportunities also exist in education and with government agencies.
 Opportunities for employment in the Geosciences have never been better, given current economic and environmental realities.